 - Grants Portal: The web-based grants management system where all grant related documentation will flow.
 The Portal will be used to submit the Request for Public Assistance (RPA), identify and upload costs, upload required backup documentation, and track the status of all projects.

 - Program Delivery Manager (PDMG): The single FEMA point of contact throughout the life of an applicant’s projects.
 This person will coordinate the grant process, including conducting various meetings, scheduling site inspections, and ensuring all required documentation is uploaded.

 - Exploratory Call: The first contact between the applicant and PDMG.
-A brief introductory phone call designed to determine the extent of disaster damages and schedule the Recovery Scoping Meeting (RSM).
+A brief introductory phone call designed to determine the extent of disaster costs and schedule the Recovery Scoping Meeting (RSM).

 - Recovery Scoping Meeting: The first substantive, in-person meeting between PDMG, applicant, and state.
-Damages will be discussed in detail, and required documentation will be provided to be uploaded to the Grants Portal.
+Costs will be discussed in detail, and required documentation will be provided to be uploaded to the Grants Portal.

 - Consolidated Resource Center (CRC): Nationwide center of full-time FEMA project writing staff and other program specialists.
 FEMA projects are written and validated at the CRC.

 - Processing Lanes: FEMA has developed 3 lanes in order to expedite processing of projects.

 - Work Completed Lane: Projects where work has been 100% completed and all documentation submitted.
 Projects move quickly through this lane.